A Look Inside the Nigerian Pavilion at La Biennale di Venezia

 An Afro-Brazilian heritage symposium and workshop

 Remi Kuforiji, an architect, spatial practitioner, and researcher in residence at G.A.S.
-Lagos, invites members of the creative community to apply to attend 'Playful Preservation', a free workshop on April 4th at G.A.S.
+Lagos, invited members of the creative community to apply to attend 'Playful Preservation', a free workshop on April 4th at G.A.S.
 Lagos, to collaboratively propose alternative ways of preserving Afro-Brazilian history and culture in Lagos.

 Read More